 Do not mix with other drugs.

-Pyrexia, ECG abnormalities, CSF protein increase/decrease, vomiting, seizures, hypersensitivity, hematoma, headache, irritability, pleocytosis, device-related infection, bradycardia, feeling jittery, hypotension; cardiovascular events.
+Pyrexia, ECG abnormalities, CSF protein increase/decrease, vomiting, seizures, hypersensitivity, hematoma, headache, irritability, pleocytosis, device-related infection, bradycardia, feeling jittery, hypotension; meningitis, cardiovascular events.

 Single-dose vials (5mL)—2 (w.
 Intraventricular Electrolytes 5mL vial) + Administration Kit—1 (infusion supplies)

 - Obesity Linked With Improved Survival in mCRPC

 - Radium-223 Use in mCRPC Differs By Race